jpotts/alfresco-developer-series/behaviors/tutorial/tutorial.md

     logger.log("Ratings node saved.");

-*Listing 7: The addTestRating.js script can be executed to create test rating nodes.*

 Now create a piece of content in your repository and then use “Run Action” on that piece of content to execute the addTestRating.js script.
 Every time you run it, a new rating (with a random value) will be